Borrelia miyamotoi: Clinical presentation

 BMD presents approximately two weeks after infection with non-specific flu-like symptoms including a relapsing-remitting fever in excess of 40C (104F), malaise, myalgias (muscle pain), arthralgias (joint pain), nausea, vomiting, and headache.
 Some patients may have elevated liver transaminases, thrombocytopenia, and leukopenia.
 Cases involving an erythema migrans rash, which is a classic feature of Lyme disease, have been reported, but are believed to likely be the result of co-infection with B. burgdorferi and the development of co-morbid Lyme disease.
 B. miyamotoi has also demonstrated a slower onset neurological syndrome including meningitis in some immunocompromised patients.

 Since ticks in all phases of their life cycle, including very small larvae, can transmit the disease to humans, the bite and tick can easily go undetected.
-B. miyamotoi also transmits faster than B. burgdorfi, often within 24 hours of tick attachment.
+B. miyamotoi also transmits faster than B. burgdorferi, often within 24 hours of tick attachment.